The Value of a company is the quality of working relationships

 What are company values?

-Company values refer to the guiding principles and beliefs that shape the culture, behavior, and decision-making within an organization.
-These values serve as a compass, guiding the actions and interactions of employees, and defining the company’s identity and purpose.
-They often reflect the organization’s core principles, such as integrity, innovation, teamwork, customer focus, social responsibility, and continuous improvement.
+Company values are the guiding principles that underpin an organization’s culture and decision-making.
+They reflect the core beliefs and behaviors that the company deems essential for its success.
+These values serve as a compass for all stakeholders, influencing interactions, fostering collaboration, and shaping the company’s identity.
+Common examples include integrity, innovation, teamwork, customer focus, and social responsibility.
 By upholding and promoting these values, companies create a cohesive and ethical work environment, attract like-minded individuals, and foster long-term success.

 Corporate values definition